OBOAcademy/obook/docs/lesson/synonyms.md

 ## Overview

 Over time, different scientific communities have developed widely divergent terminologies for describing the same things.

-TODO: Add example.
+For example, "Varicella" and "Chickenpox" both refer to the same real world condition.

 In order to understand if different scientific resources such as a biological database, a scientific publication or an ontology talk about the same thing, we need to recognise if the expression they are using refer to the same real world concept (have the same meaning).